QubesOS/qubes-doc/managing-os/hvm.md

 qvm-start win7 --cdrom=dom0:/usr/local/iso/win7_en.iso
 ~~~

 The above first command assumes the installation ISO was transferred to a DispVM (copied using `dd` command from an installation CDROM for example).
-The second is for when the iso is in Dom0, which is not recomended.
+The second is for when the iso is in Dom0, which is not recommended.
 If one wishes to use the actual physical media without copying it first to a file, then one can just pass `/dev/cdrom` as an argument to `--cdrom`:

 ~~~
 qvm-start win7 --cdrom=/dev/cdrom